Hours: Mn-Fr: 9 AM–5 PM. Sa-Sn: Closed

 • Patient Preferences: Individuals with a history of sensitivity to preservatives or other eye drop ingredients may prefer the preservative-free option to avoid potential adverse reactions.

-See also Understanding the Risks and Dangers of Expired and Misused Eye Drops
+See also Exploring the Benefits and Uses of Noni Eye Drops - A Comprehensive Guide

 According to a recent survey conducted among eye care professionals, 75% of respondents reported that they recommend preservative-free eye drops to patients with dry eye syndrome due to the reduced risk of irritation and improved safety profile.